500degrees/jwt-middleware/README.md

 # jwt-middleware
-A repository for parsing JWT tokens
+A middleware for GIN to parse JWT tokens